helpfulrobot/silverstripe-gallery/README.md

 Silverstripe Image Gallery
 ==========================

-It implements the new **GalleryPage** type that adds a new content tab in the CMS (called _Gallery_) for handling the images.
-You can do bulk uploads and reorder the images with drag and drop on their thumbnails.
+A new page type (_GalleryPage_) that provides everything needed to manage a photo gallery.
-The same image can be included in more than one gallery.

-Furthermore the page will add some field to the _Settings_ tab.
-This will allow to customize some aspect of the gallery, e.g. the height of the thumbnail strip, the height of the image slide and a flag to show or hide the captions.
+You can do bulk uploads and reorder the images by dragging and dropping their thumbnails in a dedicated tab (_Gallery_) inside the CMS.
+The same image can be shared among multiple galleries.
+This module adds also some field to the _Settings_ tab.
+This will allow to customize some aspect of the gallery on a per page basis, e.g. the height of the thumbnail strip, the height of the image slide and a flag to show or hide the captions.

-Regardling the JavaScript side, it is easy to write your own template and support the library of your choice.
-Out of the box the project use [Fotorama](http://fotorama.io/).
-You can include the gallery block in your page from the `ContentGallery.ss` template, e.g.:
+On the developer side of things, you can write your own templates and support the JavaScript library of your choice.
+Out of the box this project uses [Fotorama](http://fotorama.io/) and you can embed the gallery block in your pages by including `ContentGallery.ss`, e.g.:

-    <%-- Typical layout Page.ss --%>
+    <%-- This is a typical Page.ss --%>
     <h1>$Title</h1>
     <div class="gallery">
         <% include ContentGallery.ss %>